w3c/web-annotation/README.md

 * Move the resulting `index.html` into the directory
 * In the directory, git add -A *

-(There are no scripts associated with the protocol document)
+(There are no scripts associated with the Selector note)